ankitects/anki-betas/src/anki2.1.50.md

 macOS:

-- The Apple Silicon build now support recording, and is fully native - Rosetta is no longer required.
+- The Apple Silicon build now supports recording, and is fully native - Rosetta is no longer required.
 - The Qt6 Intel build now has a minimum macOS requirement of 10.14.4.

 Linux: